amakaolusola/Phase3_oncology_trial/README.md

 - Which visit had the highest number of missed appointments?
 - Which patients missed 2 or more visits?
 Key findings: 45 out of 120 enrolled patients (37.5%) missed at least one scheduled visit.
 Missed visits peaked at Cycle 2 Day 1 with
-32 missed appointments — further investigation confirmed that most of these were linked to active adverse events occurring around the same time.
+32 missed appointments.
+Further investigation confirmed that most of these were linked to active adverse events occurring around the same time.
 7 patients missed 2 or more visits, creating significant data gaps in the trial.

 Pillar 3: Safety Monitoring